PuppyTinder/puppy-tinder/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
+- [x] User can see a stylized launch screen and icon.
-- [x] User can see a stylized launch and welcome screen.
+- [x] User can see a stylized welcome screen.
 - [x] User can login.
 - [x] User can create a profile.
 * User can edit a profile.